Decision Support Tools

 A good decision aid should:

-- Be evidence-based, using evidence-based statements of benefits and risks from credible sources,
+- Be evidence-based, and use evidence-based statements of benefits and risks from credible sources,

 - Be balanced in presenting all options (including doing nothing),

-- Clearly set out the benefits and risks of all options,
+- Clearly set out the benefits and risks of all the options,

-- Clearly identify who produced the aid and any conflicts of interests eg funded by pharmaceutical companies.
+- Clearly say who produced the aid and any conflicts of interests, like being funded by pharmaceutical companies.

-The International Patient Decision Aid Standards (IPDAS) Collaboration is a group of researchers, health professionals and stakeholders from around the world that works to improve the quality and effectiveness of patient decision aids.
-They have established an evidence-based framework that has a set of criteria for improving the content, development, implementation, and evaluation of decision aids for specific conditions and treatments.
+The International Patient Decision Aid Standards (IPDAS) Collaboration is a group of researchers, health professionals and stakeholders from around the world.
+They work to improve the quality and effectiveness of patient decision aids.
+Thier evidence-based framework that has a set of criteria for improving the content, development, implementation, and evaluation of decision aids for specific conditions and treatments.

 References: